Harvesting your garden vegetables can seem like feast or famine. Your lettuce,

 Grow two or three plantings two weeks apart.

-Lettuce -most types, especially non-heading ones do very well.
+Lettuce and other greens - most types, especially non-heading ones

-Radish- Their short growing cycle makes them ideal candidates.
-But, how many
+Radish, beets - Their short growing cycle makes them ideal candidates.
+But,

 Spinach- Switch to heat tolerant varieties in the summer.